 If you are a masochist like me, though, there are plenty of ridiculous articles floating around today to help you get your blood boiling.
 One of my favorites comes from today's Philadelphia Inquirer.
 It's full of gems like:

-One may be the loneliest number, [La Salle University math teacher Stephen] Andrilli said, but 11 ranks among the most odd – and not just because . . . → Read More: 11/11/11.
-Great.
+- One may be the loneliest number, [La Salle University math teacher Stephen] Andrilli said, but 11 ranks among the most odd - and not just because it isn't even.
+He sees 11 as sort of a netherworld number - one more than the...

 A few weeks ago, I was downtown with the missus when we stumbled upon the Bottega Louie Restaurant and Gourmet Market.
 The window display was enticing, so we went inside and discovered, among other things, a bakery.
 This one's focus was the macaron, one of many sweets aiming to topple the cupcake as the trendiest dessert, and so for a town obsessed with the current trends, it is no surprise that Los Angeles is home to several similarly specialized patisseries.